-The couple had two sons, the first of whom was born in 1956 and named Gregg Ernest.
-According to a 1957 newspaper, he “was named after New York novelist James Gregg, who staked the Champions to the $30 they needed to their first dance engagement in Montreal.”
+The couple had two sons, the first of whom was born in late 1956.
+He was named Gregg after novelist/playwright Jess Gregg.
+According to a source from 1957, Gregg “staked the Champions to the $30 they needed to their first dance engagement in Montreal.”

 Gilvey, John Anthony.
 Before the Parade Passes By.
 New York: St. Martin’s Press, 2005.